2019 NHL Heritage Classic

 The 2019 NHL Heritage Classic (branded as the 2019 Tim Hortons NHL Heritage Classic for sponsorship reasons) was an outdoor regular season National Hockey League (NHL) game.
-The game, the fifth Heritage Classic, was held on October 26, 2019.
-The Winnipeg Jets defeated the Calgary Flames, 2–1, at Mosaic Stadium in Regina, Saskatchewan—the home field of the Canadian Football League's Saskatchewan Roughriders.
+The game, the fifth Heritage Classic, was held on October 26, 2019, in Regina, Saskatchewan, Canada.
+The Winnipeg Jets defeated the Calgary Flames, 2–1, at Mosaic Stadium in Regina—the home field of the Canadian Football League's Saskatchewan Roughriders.